-The property has been altered in the past in the provision of replacement windows and doors, in the renewal of roof coverings and in the creation of a shower room at first floor level.
+The property has been altered in the past in the provision of replacement windows and doors, the addition of an extension to the rear, in the re-arrangement of internal accommodation layout and in the provision of first floor accommodation.
 These works would all appear to have been undertaken more than 20 years ago.

 The property is also located in an area where mineral extraction has taken place.
-It would, therefore, be prudent to obtain a Coal Authority Report.
+It would, therefore, be prudent to obtain a satisfactory Coal Authority Report.